michalkotas/miko-countries/README.md

 # MikoCountries

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.1 and upgraded to version 7

 ## Development server